arucard21/SimplyRESTful-example/README.md

 # SimplyRESTful-example
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=plastic)](https://opensource.org/licenses/Apache-2.0)

+**DEPRECATED: This has been moved to [the main SimplyRESTful repository](https://github.com/arucard21/SimplyRESTful/tree/master/SimplyRESTful-example)**

 Examples on how to use the SimplyRESTful library, with different deployment methods.

 The examples are organized in the following sub-projects, each of which contains an example for a specific deployment method (except `datastore` which is shared code to make the examples work):